Q: Who can become a member of our YMCA?

 Q: Does the Y offer financial assistance?

 A: Yes.
 The YMCA strives to serve everyone in our community regardless of economic circumstances.
-Financial aid applications for YMCA programs and membership may be obtained at the Front Desk or on our website.
+Financial assistance applications for YMCA programs and membership may be obtained at the Front Desk or on our website.
 The application process is confidential and requires proof of financial need.
 This assistance is made possible by donor contributions to the Y’s Annual Support Campaign.
 For more information, go to Financial Assistance on this website.

-Q: Can I get a membership refund?
+Q: How do I request a refund?

 Q: Can anyone use the Wellness Center/do strength training?